MicrosoftDocs/azure-docs/articles/marketplace/marketplace-managed-apps.md

 A managed application is one of the main ways to publish a solution in the Marketplace.
 Use this guide to understand the requirements for this offer.

-These are transaction offers which are deployed and billed through the Marketplace.
+These are transaction offers that are deployed and billed through the Marketplace.
 The call to action that a user sees is "Get It Now."

 Use the Azure app: managed app offer type when the following conditions are required:
 - You deploy either a subscription-based solution for your customer using either a VM or an entire IaaS-based solution.